Practical Travel Productivity Systems for Consultants, Speakers, and Hybrid-Remote Product Leads

 Step 2 (~2 min): Define 1-2 Outcomes

-Write one to two outcomes that determine whether the week succeeds.
-Treat everything else as support work and sequence accordingly.
-Use outcome language that can be tested by Friday, such as "draft sent for review" or "decision documented and approved," not vague effort language like "make progress."
-This helps when new requests appear, because you can quickly classify them as enabling, neutral, or disruptive.
-The constraint feels strict at first, but it protects attention from being consumed by low-leverage activity.
+Use language you can test by Friday: "draft sent for review," "decision documented and approved," or "proposal revised and delivered."
+Avoid vague effort phrases like "make progress."
+When new requests appear, this makes classification easier: enabling, neutral, or disruptive.
+The constraint may feel narrow at first, but it protects attention from being consumed by low-leverage activity.

 Step 3 (~4 min): Place Mode-Based Blocks